If I say I don’t want a second helping of [fill in the blank], I am asked, “Why? Are you on a diet?”

 Food and nutrition is almost a hobby.
 My diet is part of my lifestyle.
 I work at educating myself and purchasing and preparing foods that are good for me.
 I am not trying to imply I eat well all the time.
 I am far from perfect, but I do try to understand food and how my food choices affect my health.

 The current negative connotation of the word diet makes it almost a dirty word.
-If it upsets me, someone who is fairly happy with her weight and body, imagine how it affects a person who is struggling with his or her self-image.
+If it upsets me, someone who is fairly happy with her weight and body, imagine how it affects a person who is struggling with their self-image.
 We need to start working on how we think about the word diet.

 We, meaning society, have created this negative use of the word.
 Sure, one meaning of diet says to limit oneself for the purpose of losing weight, but that is only one definition.
 It does not define the word entirely, nor does it define the person.

 We need to focus on the healthy aspects of diet.
 The parts that nourish our bodies and minds.
 Perhaps if diet was not such a dirty word, we would not so intimidated by it.
-We could embrace our diet and work towards eating healthy and making positive food choices.
+We could embrace our diet and work towards eating healthy and making positive food choices and occasional not-so-healthy choices.
+But either way, it is still the eater’s choice.

 We need to support people who decide to change their eating habits for the better.
 We do not need to accuse them of being on a diet.